OK-CodeClinic/BashScripting/README.md

 - 03_var_websetup.sh: Simple Script written to download artifact, services, and deploy on to the websever by delaring variables.
 Varibales declared include; ```$PACKAGE```, ```$SVC```, ```$ART_NAME```, ```$TEMPDIR``` ```$URL```

 - 04_dismantle.sh: This script was written to destroy actions perform by 02_websetup.sh to enable proper execution of 03_var_websetup.sh from start to finish

+- 05_sysinfo.sh: Simple scripts written to prints simple system info; Partition, RAM and freespace.
+Its demostrate the usage of Command Substitution.

 ### Aknowledgment

 All artifact are downloaded from www.tootemplate.com